 a) being delivered to a yard/compound

 b) going direct to a UK site and being planted at this same site

 The phytosanitary certificate issued in the EU can accompany the consignment to this 'place of destination' without a UK Plant Passport being required, providing the place of destination is registered using this form and emailed to the Animal and Plant Health Agency (APHA) at this address.

 Movement of materials in this way is subject to pre-notification via an internet-based Defra tool called 'Procedure for Electronic Application for Certificates' (PEACH).
-A step-by-step guide for using PEACH is available on the Plant Health Portal; click here to view this guide.
-It is necessary to register before using PEACH; click here to register.

 - By air and roll-on-roll-off freight; at least 4 working hours before the consignment lands arrives in GB

 - All other freight; at least 1 working day before the consignment arrives in GB